delucca/template/doc/adl/README.md

 ## When should I write an ADR

-In a nutshell, you should always write and ADR if you're making a significant decision that impacts how engineers write software in this system.
+In a nutshell, you should always write an ADR if you're making a significant decision that impacts how engineers write software in this system.
 You can learn more about it [in this blog post][spotify-when-to-write-adr]

 ## How to write an ADR

-Writting an ADR is a pretty complex topic, so we've created a [guide explaining how to write ADRs][write-adr-guide].
+Writing an ADR is a pretty complex topic, so we've created a [guide explaining how to write ADRs][write-adr-guide].
 Check that guide to learn our architecture decision process.

 ## Useful links